quasarframework/quasar/docs/src/pages/quasar-utils/other-utils.md

 If running on iOS and [cordova-plugin-safariviewcontroller](https://github.com/EddyVerbruggen/cordova-plugin-safariviewcontroller) is installed, then openURL will first try to hook into it.

 The optional `windowFeatures` parameter should be an Object with keys from [window.open() windowFeatures](https://developer.mozilla.org/en-US/docs/Web/API/Window/open) and Boolean values (as described in the example below).
-Please note that these features will not be taken into account when openURL does not deferrs to using `window.open()` (like for example when it hooks into InAppBrowser or the electron's own window opener).
+Please note that these features will not be taken into account when openURL does not defers to using `window.open()`.

 ```js
 // example of openURL() with windowFeatures: